-Author has written 3 stories for Journey to the Center of the Earth, Hey Arnold, and Shrek.
+Author has written 2 stories for Hey Arnold, and Shrek.

 "The more you like yourself, the less you are like anyone else, which makes you unique." - Walt Disney

 Heyo, I'm KlutzyMaiden123 - creative name, I know, right?
 If you're interested in any of my stories, send a review - they always get me to work harder to write chapters!

 BTW, few things you should probably know about me before you read anything of mine:

 1. I am a MASSIVE Beyoncé fan.
 Like, MAJORLY.
 So, more then usual, my protagonists will mention at least liking her, since I can't keep my fangirl feels away from my writing.
 Sorry, all two of you who hate her, but, what can I say?
 She's beautiful~